-- The Slovenian Presidency drafted the first, partial compromise proposal, which covered Articles 1-7 and Annexes I-III of the proposed AIA.
-The French Presidency continued the drafting process and by the end of its term it redrafted the remaining parts of the text (Articles 8-85 and Annexes IV-IX) and presented the entire first consolidated compromise proposal on the AIA on 17 June 2022. - 3.
+- 1. In the Council, the examination of the proposal has been carried out in the WP TELECOM.
+The WP TELECOM started discussing the proposal under the Portuguese Presidency, with several meetings and workshops held between April and June 2021.
+The work on the proposal continued under the Slovenian Presidency, which drafted the first, partial compromise proposal covering Articles 1-7 and Annexes I-III.
+Additionally, the Slovenian Presidency organised a half a day informal Council of telecom ministers devoted exclusively to the AI Act proposal, during which the ministers confirmed their support for the horizontal and human-centric approach to regulating AI.
+The French Presidency continued the examination process and by the end of its term it redrafted the remaining parts of the text (Articles 8-85 and Annexes IV-IX) and presented the entire first consolidated compromise proposal on the AI Act on 17 June 2022. - 2.
 On 5 July 2022, the Czech Presidency held a policy debate in WP TELECOM on the basis of a policy options paper, the outcomes of which were used to prepare the second compromise text.
 Based on the reactions of the delegations to this compromise, the Czech Presidency prepared the third compromise text, which was presented and discussed in WP TELECOM on 22 and 29 September 2022.
-After these discussions, the delegations were asked to send in their written comments on the points they felt most strongly about.
-Based on those comments, as well as using the input obtained during bilateral contacts with the Member States, the Czech Presidency has now drafted the fourth compromise proposal, which can be found in the Annex.
+After these discussions, the delegations were asked to provide further written comments, which were used by the Czech Presidency to draft the fourth compromise proposal.
+Based on the discussions of the fourth compromise proposal held in WP TELECOM on 25 October 2022 and 8 November 2022, as well as taking into account final written remarks from the Member States, the Czech Presidency has now prepared the final version of the compromise text, which can be found in the Annex, in view of submitting it to the upcoming TTE (Telecommunications) Council on 6 December for a possible General Approach.